 Zenmap is a free and open-source GUI designed to be used with Nmap.
-Zenmap is a multiplatform tool that supports Linux, Ubuntu, Mint, Kali, Fedora, CentOS,.., Windows, Mac OS X, BSD, etc. . .nmap is a very powerful tool for network scanning and vulnerability discovery but it is completely command line based.
-Zenmap can be used by novice users to scan network and discover vulnerabilities.
+Zenmap is a multiplatform tool that supports Linux, Ubuntu, Mint, Kali, Fedora, CentOS,.., Windows, Mac OS X, BSD, etc. . .nmap is a very powerful tool for network scanning and vulnerability discovery but it is completely command-line based.
+Zenmap can be used by novice users to scan the network and discover vulnerabilities.

 Windows version can be downloaded from the following link.
 After downloading this link you can easily install just clicking on the executable

 Ubuntu, Debian, Mint, Kali Packages